532d Training Squadron: Strategic missile operation

 In October 1981, President Ronald Reagan announced that as part of the strategic modernization program, Titan II systems were to be retired by 1 October 1987.
 Inactivation of the sites began in September 1984, In November 1985, the 533d Strategic Missile Squadron was inactivated and its remaining active missiles were transferred to the 532d.
 The squadron became nonoperational in May 1986, and the squadron was inactivated on 8 August 1986.

 After removal from service, the silos had reusable equipment removed by Air Force personnel, and contractors retrieved salvageable metals before destroying the silos with explosives and filling them in.
 Access to the vacated control centers was blocked off.
 Missile sites were later sold off to private ownership after demilitarization.
 Today the remains of the sites are still visible in aerial imagery, in various states of use or abandonment.

 Missile training

 The squadron was redesignated the 532d Training Squadron and activated at Vandenberg Air Force Base, California on 1 October 1994, when Air Education and Training Command expanded its space and missile training organizations from a single squadron to a group.
 The 532nd serves Air Force Global Strike Command by providing initial and advanced maintenance training in LGM-30G Minuteman III, and AGM-86 ALCM air-launched cruise missile systems.
-Following the creation of the United States Space Force, the 381st Training Group was deactivated and the 532d Training Squadron was reorganized as a geographically separated unit under the 82d Training Group, Sheppard AFB, Texas.
+Following the creation of the United States Space Force, the 381st Training Group was inactivated and the 532d Training Squadron was reorganized as a geographically separated unit under the 82d Training Group, Sheppard AFB, Texas.